-The underwriters have a 30-day option to purchase up to additional ADSs from us to cover over-allotments, if any.
+The underwriters have a 30-day option to purchase up to 1,200,000 additional ADSs from the selling shareholders identified in this prospectus to cover over-allotments, if any.
+We will not receive any proceeds from the sale of ADSs by the selling shareholders.